dwyl/image-classifier/README.md

 - run a **Speech-To-Text** process to produce a text transcription from the audio.

-We will use - thus loading - the _pre-trained_ model [openai/whisper-small](https://huggingface.co/openai/whisper-small)
+We will use the _pre-trained_ model [openai/whisper-small](https://huggingface.co/openai/whisper-small) from <https://huggingface.co>
-from <https://huggingface.co>
 and use it with the help of the [Bumblebee.Audio.speech_to_text_whisper](https://hexdocs.pm/bumblebee/Bumblebee.Audio.html#speech_to_text_whisper/5) function.
 We get an `Nx.Serving` that we will use to run this model with an input.